 These hormones are:

-- Oestrogen – which is taken from either plants or the urine of pregnant horses
+- Estrogen – which is taken from either plants or the urine of pregnant horses

 - Progesterone – HRT uses a synthetic version of progesterone called progestogen, which is easier for the body to absorb

 HRT is available in all shapes and sizes, each designed to offer as wide a choice as possible.
 Furthermore there is also choice in how these hormones are introduced to the body.
 There are three main routes, and each will be appropriate for different women:

 - Via the mouth as a tablet – this is the most common form of HRT

 - Transdermal (through the skin) methods are less common but still very popular.
 They can take the form of an adhesive patch or a gel

 - An implant injected beneath the skin to provide slow release of oestrogen over several months.

 For vaginal and bladder symptoms, estrogen can be taken as a small vaginal tablet, cream or vaginal ring inserted within the vagina to provide local ‘nutrition’ with minimal absorption into the body.